Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Abstract

 \section{Abstract}

-State-space language models such as Mamba and gated linear attention (GLA) offer efficient alternatives to transformers due to their linear complexity and parallel training, but often lack the expressivity and robust state-tracking needed for complex reasoning.
-We address these limitations by reframing sequence modelling through a probabilistic lens, using Bayesian filters as a core primitive.
-While classical filters such as Kalman filters provide principled state estimation and uncertainty tracking, they are typically viewed as inherently sequential.
-We show that reparameterising the Kalman filter in information form enables its updates to be computed via an associative scan, allowing efficient parallel training.
-Building on this insight, we introduce the Kalman Linear Attention (KLA) layer, a neural sequence-modelling primitive that performs time-parallel probabilistic inference while maintaining explicit belief-state uncertainty.
-KLA offers strictly more expressive nonlinear updates and gating than GLA variants while retaining their computational advantages.
-On language modelling tasks, KLA matches or outperforms modern SSMs and GLAs across representative discrete token-manipulation and state-tracking benchmarks.
+State-space language models such as Mamba and gated linear attention (GLA) offer linear-complexity, parallelisable alternatives to transformers, but their \emph{linear} state updates limit expressivity and robust state tracking.
+We close this gap from a probabilistic angle, casting sequence mixing as exact Bayesian filtering with the Kalman filter as the core primitive.
+Classical Kalman filters give principled state and uncertainty estimates but are viewed as inherently sequential; we show that reparameterising them in \emph{information form} turns their updates into an associative scan - so the per-token recurrent update is \emph{non-linear} (a M\"obius/precision recursion) yet remains \emph{temporally parallel}.
+The resulting Kalman Linear Attention (KLA) layer is a drop-in sequence mixer that performs time-parallel probabilistic inference, carries an explicit belief-state uncertainty, and is strictly more expressive than GLA-style linear updates at the same computational cost.
+This expressivity translates directly into stronger state tracking: KLA solves permutation-composition ($A_5$) tasks that linear SSMs and attention cannot, while staying scan-parallel.
+As a drop-in primitive it also matches or improves on modern SSMs and GLAs across synthetic token-manipulation and zero-shot commonsense benchmarks, and is among the first stacked Bayesian-filtering primitives trained at the billion-token scale.